lyz-code/sshmask/README.md

+# This repo is just for advertisement please go to the original git.fok.systems/lyz/sshmask to get the files

 sshmask is a python3 program to protect your service behind fwknop, pass, tor and proxychains.
 Typically used for ssh.

 ## Installation